Kerry asks Congress for more time and space on Iran deal

 "We hope Congress will listen carefully ... but also give us some space so we will be able to complete a very difficult task," Kerry told reporters as he entered the meeting.

-The United States suspects the aim of Iran's nuclear program is to build a bomb.
+The United States suspects the aim of Iran's nuclear programme is to build a bomb.
 Tehran maintains it is for peaceful purposes.

 In a sign of the nuclear talks' importance to President Barack Obama, Kerry was joined by Treasury Secretary Jack Lew and Energy Secretary Ernest Moniz.